department-of-reuse/DoR/README.md

 ### Data Collection

-This data was collected as follows:
+FYI, our data was collected as follows:

 - We targeted papers from the 2020 technical programs of six major international SE conferences:
     - International Software Engineering (ICSE),